 Note: Always record the terminal setup and connection procedure into the vuser\init section.
 The vuser\init section is not repeated when you run multiple iterations of a Vuser script-only the Actions section is repeated.
-For more information on the iteration settings, see Chapter 9, "Configuring Run-Time Settings."
+For more information on the iteration settings, see Chapter 9, "Configuring Run-Time Settings" in your VuGen user's guide.